Ethereum and Bitcoin May Already Be in Your Portfolio. But Which one Has the Better Investment Going Forward?

 Ethereum vs. Bitcoin Conclusion: Is Ethereum A Better Investment Than Bitcoin?

-So is Ethereum a better investment than Bitcoin?
+So is Ethereum a better buy than Bitcoin?

 Ethereum has many benefits over Bitcoin.
 It's more versatile, has better technology, and has far more real-world applications.